adoyle-h/neovim-config/README.md

 }
 ```

-When repo name in `plugins` matches existed plugin, your defined options will override the default options of plugin.
-When no matches, it will be loaded as new plugins.

-Existed plugins list in [./lua/adoyle-neovim-config/plugins.lua](./lua/adoyle-neovim-config/plugins.lua)

-You can refer to [./init.lua](./init.lua) to write your config.
+You can refer to [my init.lua](./init.lua) to write your config.

+You can override the default options of plugins.
+See [Plugin - Using Plugin](./doc/plugin.md#using-plugin).

 ### Default Config